NeilP06/NeilP06/README.md

-## Hello there, I am NeilP06 👋
+## Hello there, I am NeilP06
-_Welcome to my Github page and thank you for visiting!-
+_Welcome to my Github page and thank you for visiting!_

 ###### Who am I?
 I am a 16-year-old programmer from Chicago, Illnois, who primarily programs in Java and Python, and sometimes creates some interesting from these two languages!